 “Thousands of cats survive disease outbreak with no ill effects due to vaccine” gets no attention at all

 This is because we tend to report on disasters and take successes for granted.
-That’s human nature.
-And important to bear in mind when making your decisions.
+That’s human nature

 It is only right and proper that you want to do your best to protect your cat, and to ensure that any medical treatment she is given is going to do her some good.